awong234/awsite/content/about.md

 experience that I was given, and for the mentorship of my advisor [Angela Fuller](https://blogs.cornell.edu/fullerlab/), and the rest of my laboratory and friends there.

+I graduated from my Master's degree in Quantitative Ecology in 2018, and have since moved to Cleveland, OH, where I am now a data analyst at Progressive Insurance, working on the Staffing and Efficiency agenda in Claims.